darknebular/Wrapper_VideoStation/README.md

 This wrapper is a fork of BenjaminPoncet rev.12 with a few changes, fixes and some improvements in his code.

-# VideoStation and MediaServer FFMPEG-Wrapper, now with Installer and Codecs CONFIGURATOR:
+# VideoStation and DLNA MediaServer FFMPEG-Wrapper, now with Installer and Codecs CONFIGURATOR:

 This installer is designed to simplify the installation steps and enable **DTS**, **EAC3** and **TrueHD** support to Synology VideoStation by replacing the ffmpeg library files by a wrapper using SynoCommunity ffmpeg, only when It´s necessary.